verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] Dust drummed up by thousands of racing feet.
 - [ ] Trying to reinvent your entire life this month is unhinged behaviour invented by productivity bros and people who sell planners.
 - [ ] I won't have coffee with those people
+- [ ] That was the glamorous world of IT